Unraveling Syntax: Language Modeling and the Substructure of Grammars: The Fundamental Relation of Language Modeling and Subgrammars

-\begin{corollary} If we rewrite $G$ as an equivalent PCFG with additional non-terminals such that $S$ maps to strings only non-terminals (correpsonding to subgrammars $A_1,\ldots,A_k)$; then the right sum of Theorem \ref{theorem:KLdecomp} can be removed:
+\begin{corollary} If we rewrite $G$ as an equivalent PCFG with additional non-terminals such that $S$ maps to strings only non-terminals (corresponding to subgrammars $A_1,\ldots,A_k)$; then the right sum of Theorem \ref{theorem:KLdecomp} can be removed: \end{corollary}